 And what about the woman who touched the hem of his cloak?
-Instead of simply writing her contact off as one more shove, push or jostle in the crowd, Jesus recognized what had happened, and sought the woman out, not to condemn her, not to incite the crowd to drive her back into lonely, sick isolation, but to comfort her.
+Instead of simply writing her contact off as one more shove, push or jostle in the crowd, Jesus recognized what had happened and sought the woman out, not to condemn her, not to incite the crowd to drive her back into lonely, sick isolation, but to comfort and affirm her.
 Even though she had by all legal accounting violated him through touching his clothing, even though she had crossed just about every religious line drawn, Jesus softly called her to him, affirmed her faith, confirmed her healing, and sent her on her way with his blessing of peace.
-It was clear that Gentiles, foreigners, women, children, tax collectors, prostitutes, sinners, lepers, the unclean, yes and even the righteous could now be touched by the loving power of God.
+It was clear that Gentiles, foreigners, women, children, tax collectors, prostitutes, sinners, lepers, the unclean, and even the righteous, could now be touched by the loving power of God.

 Thank God that much of the church today hears the message of grace in Jesus' reaching out in love, and hears the call that as the body of Christ the church is still called to reach out in love.
 Reach out to help those who need the help most, in healing, in food, in dignity.
-In the past year over three thousand meals have been served at our Community Breakfasts.
-During the same period over six thousand people have received nutrition from the Food Bank.
-While we don't keep count, I would estimate that during the same year some three thousand loaves of bread have gone to grateful people.
+In the past decade over thirty thousand meals have been served at our Community Breakfasts.
+During the same period over sixty thousand people have received nutrition from the Food Bank.
+While we don't keep count, I would estimate that during the same period perhaps some thirty thousand loaves of bread have gone to grateful people.
 These are all examples of "hands-on" ministries here at Central, but it doesn't stop there.
 Last year people within The Presbyterian Church in Canada to reach out in love with almost four million dollars in donations to Presbyterian World Service and Development, and we at Central contributed in that reaching out.
 But there's more.
-Through millions in donations to Presbyterians Sharing, Presbyterians have reached out in love to First Nations to help with healing and reconciliation; have reached out in love to struggling rural and remote congregations; have reached out in love to help enthusiastic new congregations get started; and have reached out in love providing missionary workers continue to demonstrate the grace of God in Christ.
+Through millions in donations to Presbyterians Sharing, Presbyterians have reached out in love to First Nations to help with healing and reconciliation; have reached out in love to struggling rural and remote congregations; have reached out in love to help enthusiastic new congregations get started; and have reached out in love providing missionary workers who continue to demonstrate the grace of God in Christ.

 But there's still more.
-Through contributions in Presbytery dues local Presbyterians have reached out in love to help children encounter Christ's love in a camp setting at Camp Douglas; have reached out in love to Hummingbird Circles; and have helped congregations to thrive, proclaiming God's redeeming love in Christ.
+Through contributions in the form of Presbytery dues local Presbyterians have reached out in love to help children encounter Christ's love in a camp setting at Camp Douglas; have reached out in love to Hummingbird Circles; and have helped congregations to thrive, proclaiming God's redeeming love in Christ.

 From our gospel story we see the abundant power of God in Christ as he reached out to touch and to heal, in a ministry that was neither aloof nor remote but very "hands on."
-His ministry was not some abstract theology, but a ministry that touched people where they hurt and where they needed help and support.
+Jesus' ministry was not some abstract theology defined by Barth, but instead his was a ministry that touched people where they hurt and where they needed help and support.
 The church as the body of Christ is still called to reach out in that same love, by the grace of God, to offer healing and hope to all who will accept, and we are blessed to be part of the response to that call.
-May God continue to sustain us in our efforts.
+Our hope and faith is that God will continue to sustain us in our efforts and will guide us to even greater accomplishments.
+What an exciting time to be part of this congregation!